Jonny Venters: Minor leagues

+Major leagues

 The Braves promoted Venters the major leagues for the first time on April 17, 2010.
 He made his debut that day against the Colorado Rockies, allowing one hit and no runs over three innings.

 On July 17, 2010, in a game against the Milwaukee Brewers, Venters was deemed to have intentionally thrown at Brewers first baseman Prince Fielder.
 He was ejected from the game along with Braves manager Bobby Cox and later suspended four games, a decision which Venters later appealed.
 Venters' suspension was subsequently overturned.

 Venters finished the season with a 1.95 ERA, and ranked sixth in the National League, with 79 games pitched.
 He was named a relief pitcher on Baseball America's 2010 All-Rookie Team.
 He tied for 8th in the voting for NL Rookie of the Year, behind Ike Davis of the New York Mets.

 Venters became a key part of the Braves bullpen during the 2011 season, serving primarily as the set up man for Craig Kimbrel.
 Along with Kimbrel and Eric O'Flaherty, the three pitchers became known as O'Ventbrel for their dominance over the last three innings of a ballgame.
 Venters was voted a National League All-Star in 2011, striking out Jacoby Ellsbury as part of a successful two-out effort in the top of the eighth inning.
 Venters recorded a career-low 1.84 ERA in 2011 and led all pitchers with 85 games played.